Welcome to today's edition of the Rush 24-7 podcast.

 Here's what it boils down to.

-So I think that the country could survive four more years of Obama.
+I think that the country could survive four more years of Obama.

 But I don't believe the country can survive in a country full of people who would re-elect him.

-That's that's the that's the great fear that I've got.
+That's the great fear that I'm getting.

-Bob Tyrrell, American Spectator, has a column out today.
+Bob Tyrrell, American spectator, has a column out today.

 He says, bluntly, Obama's going for the moron vote.